Remove Santa_Crypt Ransomware (.$anta File Recovery)

 5. Internet connection is required when running this virus scanner in order to download important updates.
 Make sure that everything is up-to-date to effectively remove Santa_Crypt ransomware and other relevant viruses.

 6. Click the Start Scanning button to inspect the computer.
 This will check the system for presence of malicious objects, malware, and viruses.
-The tool reveals items that were found linked to Santa_Crypt and other suspicious entities.
+The tool reveals items that were found linked to Santa_Crypt ransomware and other suspicious entities.
 Be sure to remove all identified threats.

 Screenshot of Sophos Virus Scan